Exploring Performance-Productivity Trade-offs in AMT Runtimes: A Task Bench Study of Itoyori, ItoyoriFBC, HPX, and MPI: Implementation

 \subsection{MPI}

-The MPI implementation follows the standard Task Bench reference architecture~\cite{TaskBench}.
+The MPI implementation follows the standard Task Bench reference architecture~\cite{TaskBench} using a Bulk-Synchronous Parallel~(BSP) programming style.
 It employs a static partitioning strategy that decomposes the task graph into vertical strips.
 Each process computes different vertical strips, and execution proceeds in bulk-synchronous manner.
 In each time step, a process exchanges boundary data with logical neighbors via non-blocking pairwise communication (\texttt{MPI\_Isend} and \texttt{MPI\_Irecv}) followed by a barrier (\texttt{MPI\_Waitall}).
 This design minimizes runtime overhead, but performance is limited by the slowest process at each barrier.